HackerCollective/resources/frontend-webdev.md

 ---

 ### HTML
+HTML, is essentially the skeleton of your webpage, it is what builds the structure of your site / app.

 1. Tutorials / Guides
     1. Online
         1. [Code Academy](http://www.codecademy.com/) | This is a great FREE resource for alot of the web dev. languages both frontend and backend, and what I found super helpful!